 As learners work their way through their Paths, they'll have everything they need to learn, when they need to learn it, with plenty of opportunity for feedback and discussion along the way.
 Let's keep exploring!

 Your Home screen organizes everything you’re learning and teaching in one place.
-As a moderator, your Home screen includes your Learn tab and Teach tab.
+As a moderator, your Home screen includes your Path tab and Teach tab.

 Your Home screen is the first screen you'll see when you sign in; you can also get back to it anytime by selecting "Teaching" on the main menu.